-In New York City, the number of establishments serving hookah in 2017 — nearly 400, according to Yelp — is more than four times higher than it was in 2012.
+In New York City, the number of establishments serving hookah in 2017 — nearly 400, according to Yelp — was more than four times higher than in 2012.
 They are often concentrated in neighborhoods popular with youth and young adults, including the Lower East Side, East Village and Inwood.

 Young people (ages 18 to 20) in NYC are three times more likely to smoke a hookah than those who are 21 and older.
 This may be because they underestimate the health risks of smoking hookah and are unaware that they are inhaling harmful smoke when they visit a hookah-serving establishment.

 Between 2008 and 2016, the percentage of middle school students in NYC who have smoked hookah increased from 2.9% to 5.6%.
 The percentage of high school students who have smoked hookah is now 16.4%.
 This is particularly troubling because some studies suggest that young people who smoke hookah may be more likely to try cigarettes.

 A hookah, or water pipe, uses burning charcoal to heat shisha, a flavored blend of herbal substances.
 Tobacco is a popular and common ingredient in shisha, but some shisha is tobacco-free.
 There is no type of shisha that is a healthy alternative to cigarettes — with or without tobacco.